Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr Intel Pingdom Speed Result

-We see a lot of websites with shared hosting scores anywhere between 20 to 40, and they perform way better when they have been optimized for speed and minify.
+We see a lot of websites with shared hosting scores anywhere between 20 to 40, and they perform way better when they have been optimized with speed and caching software.

 The speed performance of the AMD processor on Vultr has scored 80% on the PageSpeed Insights on the mobile version and the Largest Contentful Paint scored 4.1 seconds.